wp-plugins/child-themify/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.0.2 =
+This version fixes the plugin in WordPress 3.8

 = 1.0.1 =
 This version fixes a bug that will prevent some users' css from taking effect in new child themes.